 If we only consider this structural alternation, one can say that the Dare To stop Us acts as an ode to the passionate and rebellious art of politically motivated guerilla movie making as such – Cinema as political statement, as critique of society.
 One could even say that Dare to Stop Us honours the moving power of the moving image as function of the poetic effect created by the combination of speech/vocals and image.

-But the focus on Megumi’s passage in Wakamatsu productions – the central narrative thread, complicates this one-sides view of Dare To Stop Us as a mere celebration – and certainly not a hagiography.
-As the deepening of Megumi as struggling subject – a struggle related to the enigma of femaleness – is central in the narrative, Hiraishi subtly reveals the problem of femaleness as central theme of this narrative.
+But the focus on Megumi’s passage in Wakamatsu productions – the central narrative thread, complicates this one-sided view of Dare To Stop Us as being a mere celebration or a hagiography.
+As the deepening of Megumi as struggling subject – a struggle related to the enigma of femaleness – is central in the narrative, Shiraishi subtly reveals the problem of femaleness as central theme of this narrative.
 Yes, are we not presented with the fact that, beyond the focus on Megumi’s struggle with her coming-into-being as sexed subject, this struggle – the struggle of femaleness runs, as a theme, throughout the oeuvre of Wakamatsu as such?